 We hope that this program will assist faculty members in developing effective supervisory skills and result in measurable, incremental improvements in graduate student supervision at UBC.

-For information on the workshops, contact Theresa Rogers, Associate Dean, Faculty and Program Development, UBC Faculty of Graduate and Postdoctoral Studies.
+For information on the workshops, contact Anne Murphy, Associate Dean, Faculty and Program Development, UBC Faculty of Graduate and Postdoctoral Studies.